-There are at least two possible themes in these texts that speak to children.
+> There are at least two possible themes in today’s texts that speak to children.

-F Summer could be a good time to focus on important faith words – like TRUST or CHOOSE.
-Having only scanned what is ahead, I would not commit to an every Sunday word series, but might start “an occasional series” of words.
+> Summer could be a good time to focus on important faith words – like TRUST or CHOOSE.
+Rather than committing to an every Sunday word series which might get old, undertake “an occasional series” of words.
 Before the call to worship of each service featuring a word, display a poster or banner with the word printed in large letters and maybe some decorations.
 Briefly say it, spell it, define it and encourage worshipers to listen for it in stories, songs, and prayers.
-This may be done like the sponsorships at the beginning of Sesame Street, e.g. “our worship today is brought to us by the word TRUST.
+This may be done like the sponsorships at the beginning of Sesame Street, e.g. today “our worship today is brought to us by the word TRUST.
 T-R-U-S-T, trust.
 Trust is what you do when you jump from the side of the pool into the arms of an older friend who has promised to catch you.
 TRUST is deciding to do what a coach asks, even when it is a little scary.
 TRUST is doing what you think is right even when friends around you are not.
 At the end of our lives TRUST is dying knowing that God will be with us always.
 Listen today for a story about a soldier who trusted Jesus and for the word TRUST in our songs and prayers.”

 1 Kings 18:20-21, (22-29), 30-39

-F This story is calls for listeners with good imaginations.
-To encourage them describe the situation.
+> This story is calls for listeners with good imaginations.
+To encourage worshipers to listen with their whole imaginations, introduce the story by describing the situation.
 Then ask listeners to close their eyes and try to see what is happening as you read.
-Read dramatically, even interrupting yourself to make points like “It almost sounds like there are two altars here, but there is only one altar made with 12 big rocks.
+Read dramatically, even interrupting yourself to make points like “It almost sounds like Elijah built two altars here, but there was only one altar made with 12 big rocks.
 Can you see it in your head?” or add information “These were not little peanut butter jars.
-They were big water jars that held maybe 6 or 7 gallons of water.
+They were big water jars that held maybe 6 or 7 gallons of water each.
 That is a lot of water!
 Listen for what Elijah did with all that water.”
-Use your voice to contrast all the frantic action of the baal priests with Elijah’s quiet, deliberate action and prayer.
+Use your voice to contrast all the frantic action of the priests with Elijah’s quiet, deliberate action and prayer.
 With one big swoop of your arm illustrate the fire coming down on Elijah’s offering.
 (One way to encourage yourself to be dramatic is to invite the children forward to sit with you as you read the story from the big Bible.
 Sometimes their presence, even with closed eyes, frees us adults up to get more fully into the drama of the story.)

-F To keep the focus on God’s power in the Elijah and/or gospel stories, read only verses 1-9.
-To recall God’s work in creation on the first day of summer, read the entire psalm.
+> To keep the focus on God’s power in the Elijah and/or gospel stories, read only verses 1-9.
+To recall God’s work in creation as summer begins, read the entire psalm.
 No matter how many verses you read, do not read them with “inside voices.”
 Instead challenge all readers to read them with “loud, happy outside voices.”
 The script below calls for three groups of readers – a leader, the choir, and the people.
 (The last two groups could be different parts of the congregation if there is no choir.)
 Before reading, practice the first line together reading it loudly to fill the heavens with your praise.
 (If the leader and choir set the volume up, the congregation will follow.
 A brief rehearsal or conversation with the choir before the service might help.)

 Psalm 96: 1-9,10-13